Airport Improvement Projects

 Will the new runway be able to land commercial jet aircraft if need be.
 I am thinking Boeing 737 size

-LoggerOne asked over 2 years ago
+LoggerOne asked almost 3 years ago

 No 737’s.
 The critical aircraft being considered in design will be the Dash 8 Q400, a big twin turbo-prop.
 We hope this answers your question.